HULTIG/semantic-graph-ml-framework/README.md

 > **Bridging Semantic Interoperability and Adaptive Learning in Complex Systems**

 ## Research Overview
-This repository presents a novel approach to enhancing self-adaptive systems (SAS) through semantic knowledge graph transformation and intelligent machine learning techniques.
+This repository presents a approach to enhancing self-adaptive systems (SAS) through semantic knowledge graph transformation and intelligent machine learning techniques.
 Our methodology addresses fundamental challenges in system adaptability by creating a flexible, semantically-rich framework for dynamic system reconfiguration.

 ### Research Contribution
-Our work introduces a comprehensive approach that:
+Our work introduces an approach that:
 - Enables semantic interoperability across heterogeneous data sources
 - Develops a generalizable framework for knowledge graph construction
 - Integrates machine learning for predictive system adaptation